You can connect SharePoint Online to your Agentspace Enterprise or search app and search over your SharePoint data.

 Console

-To use the Google Cloud console to sync data from Slack to Agentspace Enterprise , follow these steps:
+To use the Google Cloud console to sync data from SharePoint to Agentspace Enterprise, follow these steps.
+These steps demonstrate the federated credentials method, which is the recommended method:

 In the Google Cloud console, go to the Agentspace Enterprise page.